Chisom83/Pizza-Pro-Analysis/README.md

 > Image

+- Measure Used: [Total Revenue](DAX_Measures.md#total-revenue) and Day of week column in the calendar table
   - By Day of the Week:
        - In general sales gradually increase from Monday to Friday.
        - Friday records the highest sales due to -